ionic-team/vscode-ionic/roadmap.md

 ## Features

+- If you add a @capacitor/plugin then sync should be done as well
 - See `tslint.json` and angular 12+ then link to [blog](https://ionicframework.com/blog/eslint-for-ionic-angular/) for migration
 - Show git remote url somewhere (`git config --get remote.origin.url`)
 - Detect plugins/platforms folders in a capacitor project and recommend removal